-- Opportunities: we must ensure that the network and energy market transformation develops in a way that supports equity and accessibility for all members of society - a truly democratised energy system. - Challenges: we must ensure that our engagement and decision making processes proactively take account of the needs of the most vulnerable in society.
+Challenges: ensuring that our engagement and decision-making processes take account of the needs of the most vulnerable in society.

 Our Strategy

 Our Process

 Everything we do begins with stakeholder engagement.
 That's why we consult with all of our stakeholders, internally and externally, to help shape our Sustainable Business Strategy.
 We have embedded this into our process, providing a platform for us to discuss important sustainability issues with stakeholders and deliver on what matters most to them.